clarkmaio/clarkmaio.github.io_backup/pages/data_explorer.md

 # DataExplorer: a prototype
 Ok this is the story.
-I've once read about this very cool product by [einblick](https://einblick.ai/).
+I've once red about this very cool product by [einblick](https://einblick.ai/).

-It is a tool to dynamically explore stat and even fit simple model and it seems to be very useful during the development phase of a project.
+It is a tool to dynamically explore data and even fit simple models.
+It is very useful during the development phase of a project.

-Namely when you are studying a new dataset you would like to be free to explore relation between al the variables and find patterns.
-A good way to do it is to approach visually at the data (*plot everything*) and later analytically (*feature selection, try to make some regression...*).
+Namely when you are studying a new dataset you would like to be free to explore relations between all the variables and find patterns.
+A good way to do it is to visually approach data (*i.e. plot everything*) and later analytically (*i.e. feature selection, try to make some regression...*).

-I've tries to write a prototype (not even close to **einblick** product) that let me explore a pandas dataframe in a very fast and easy way.
+I've tried to write a prototype (not even close to **einblick** product) that let me explore a pandas dataframe in a very fast and easy way.

-In **clark_py/dash/data_explorer.py** you will find **DashDataExplorer** class.
+In **clark_py/dash/data_explorer.py** (*see [clark_py](https://github.com/clarkmaio/clark_py)*) you will find **DashDataExplorer** class.
 Suppose you have a dataframe **df** you want to explore then you can run:

     from clark_py.dash.data_explorer import DashDataExplorer